chacehoo/maomao_web/content/join/index.md

 Our <span style="color:#EF7C00">**Building Informatics and Operations Research (BIOR)**</span> Lab in the Department of the Built Environment at NUS warmly invites applications from students with backgrounds in Architectural Engineering (i.e., HVAC Engineering),  Thermal Engineering (e.g., heat and mass transfer, thermodynamics, etc.), Mechanical Engineering, Electrical Engineering, or Applied Mathematics.
 We are currently looking for <span style="color:#EF7C00">**2-3**</span> Ph.D. students to join our team <span style="color:#EF7C00">**starting from January 2024 or later**</span>.

 ### Requirements <a name="phd_requirements"></a>
+#### General requirment
+* Graduate Record Examination (GRE) with minimum scores of 320 (Verbal & Quantitative Total) and 3.5 (Analytical)
+* TOEFL score of 85 for Internet Based Test (IBT); or IELTS (Academic) score of 6.0.
+(Note: Please check **here** [🔗](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/admission-requirement-2/) for more information on general requirements for PhD admission, including the validity period for GRE/TOEFL/IELTS)

+#### Applicants meeting any one or more of the following criteria will be prioritized:

 ### How to Apply  <a name="how_to_apply"></a>